 Piwik privacy compliance is also reflected by the many government agencies who already trust and rely on Piwik (in Europe, Asia, North America, Africa) for providing self-hosted web analytics. (source)

-In short, Piwik with disabled cookies, anonymised visitor IP addresses and an opt-out button on your website allows you comply with European law without the annoying cookie notice, while you still collect the customer analytics that you need.
+In short, Piwik with disabled cookies, anonymized visitor IP addresses and an opt-out button on your website allows you comply with European law without the annoying cookie notice, while you still collect the customer analytics that you need.

 Safe Harbor agreement is a set of rules prepared by U.S. Department of State.
 It was reached in 2000, and has provided a convenient way for US companies to get data from Europe, without violating European law.